 Local authorities also have a number of other strategies in place to provide a framework for their housing activities.
 These will include the Homelessness Strategy, the Black & Minority Ethnic Community and the Supporting People Operational Plan.
 These strategies will in turn sit within the wider strategic framework created by the Local Development Plan and the Community Strategy.

-Getting started with your local housing market assessment guidance
+Step by Step Guide - Getting started with your local housing market assessment guidance

 Provides local authorities with a practical methodology to undertake a Local Housing Market Assessment.